vladhc/rl-udacity/p2_continuous/README.md

 ![play](https://github.com/vladhc/rl-udacity/raw/master/p2_continuous/training-graph.png "Training graph")

 I have a bug which somehow scales the average reward on the reacher environment (yes, that's really a bug).
 The Y axis on the training graph has wrong scale.
-Probably it should be multiplied by the number of agents (20).
 Anyway, the training can be reproduced (it's pretty stable) and there is a trained checkpoint in the repo.

 Two training attempts were done, which differ only in learning rate: first one with 0.00005 and second with 0.0002.